github/docs/content/github/using-git/splitting-a-subfolder-out-into-a-new-repository.md

     ```
   The repository should now only contain the files that were in your subfolder.

-6. [Create a new repository](/articles/creating-a-new-repository/) on {{ site.data.variables.product.product_name }}.
+6. [Create a new repository](/articles/creating-a-new-repository/) on {% data variables.product.product_name %}.
-7. At the top of your new {{ site.data.variables.product.product_name }} repository's Quick Setup page, click {% octicon "clippy" aria-label="The copy to clipboard icon" %} to copy the remote repository URL.
+7. At the top of your new {% data variables.product.product_name %} repository's Quick Setup page, click {% octicon "clippy" aria-label="The copy to clipboard icon" %} to copy the remote repository URL.
 	![Copy remote repository URL field](/assets/images/help/repository/copy-remote-repository-url-quick-setup.png)

   {% tip %}